PlayCover/PlayBook/PlayBook/src/other_features/ipa_library.md

 ## Adding Sources

 To add a source, click on the **Add source** button to enter a valid source link.
+These may be web based, or local links such as `file:///Users/<myUsername>/Downloads/mysource.json`.

 <img width="750" src="../images/ipa_add_source.png">